FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

-\textbf{ID:} Among the four faults localized as ID, \tool\ repaired two of them completely by adjusting the input dimensions of \target\ to match \source.
-For the remaining two cases, additional actions had to be performed to repair tensor shape and structure, discussed in the next category.
+\textbf{ID:} Among the $4$ faults localized as ID, \tool\ repaired one case completely by solely adjusting the input dimensions of \target\ to match \source.
+For the remaining three cases, additional actions had to be performed, involving repair tensor shape and structure, as well as computation graph repair, as described in the next categories.